-This multi-sheets’ structure exposed to several factors (age, health, environnement, gender…), has been studied and qualified as anisotrop, non-homogeneous, non-linear and viscoelastic.
+This multi-sheets’ structure exposed to several factors (age, health, environment, gender…), has been studied and qualified as anisotrop, non-homogeneous, non-linear and viscoelastic.

 Visco-elasticity allows to identify two behaviours :